 Burnbank House was one of the first grand houses to be built in Burnbank and through time, it had many influential people who owned or lived at the house.
 The land the building sat on is now used as a public park, situated between Whitehill Road & Burnbank Road.
 An old wall can still be seen from Yews Crescent that I believe was part of the original boundary wall surrounding the lands at Burnbank House.
-To put things into perspective, Burnbank House was situated in the garden behind the flats across from the BP petrol station on Burnbank Road.
+To put things in to perspective, Burnbank House was situated in the garden behind the flats across from the BP petrol station on Burnbank Road.

-Burnbank House was documented as being a superior dwelling house with extensive gardens attached and it was built around c 1715 and it's first documented owner was a man called McMath.
-There is very little information on McMath but he was the owner from 1718 to 1744, where it was later owned by a Robert Hamilton and then being sold jointly to John Dewar and Edinburgh tobacconist & the Rev James Hamilton who was the minister at Paisley, where Burnbank House was noted as being a "Summer House" out in the country.
+Burnbank House was documented as being a superior dwelling house with extensive gardens attached and it was built around c 1715 and it’s first documented owner was a man called McMath.
+There is very little information on McMath but he was the owner from 1718 to 1744, where it was later owned by a Robert Hamilton and then being sold jointly to John Dewar an Edinburgh tobacconist & the Rev James Hamilton who was the minister at Paisley, where Burnbank House was noted as being a “Summer House” out in the country.

 John Dewar sold the house to Bailie, John Aiton of Burnbank on the 20 May 1773 and he owned the house up until his death in 1788.
-Colonel David Muirhead of the honourable East India Service then bought the house on the 10th of April 1789, however, his time at the house was short lived as he died in 1791.
+Colonel David Muirhead of the honourable East India Service then bought the house on the 10th of April 1789, however his time at the house was short lived as he died in 1791.
 His trustees sold the house in 1801 to a wine merchant from Hamilton called Charles Gordon and yet again the house was only shortly owned by Charles for four years, as he in turn sold the estate to Charles Campbell in 1805, Charles was a Glasgow Silk Merchant.

 A series of occupants lived at Burnbank House, as Charles Campbell rented it out; Charles would have been probably living at his main house in Glasgow.
 The people who rented the house were: Captain Moodie, Captain Brown a Mrs Campbell (probably Charles’s wife) and a surgeon called William Weir.
 On the 5th March 1832, during the time when Captain John Brown Esq was living at Burnbank House, his youngest daughter Elizabeth was married there by the Rev William Buchanan, minister of Hamilton to Lawrence Brown Esq of Edmonstone.
 This must have been a beautiful place to be married within the grounds of Burnbank House along with the stunning gardens and vast open countryside surrounding the house.

 The house was finally sold (apart from 4 Acres) to Patrick Stevenson who was another Glasgow Merchant, it looks like the sale of the house is now being kept in the Glasgow Merchant clique.
 The 4 Acres that were sold off separately, was acquired by a William Nelson, who was a spirit merchant in Hamilton, who seems to have gone bankrupt.
-The Stevenson's, Jamieson's and even Peter W Dixon and D.R Robertson, men with great wealth and high respect also had an interest in the land until it was bought by the Glasgow merchant and banker Lewis Potter in October 1859.
-It was this man's enterprise more than anything else that was to transform Burnbank and its neighbours - Greenfield and Udston into a thriving community which in its boom years reached some sixteen thousand people.
+The Stevenson’s, Jamiesons and even Peter W Dixon and D.R Robertson, men with great wealth and high respect also had an interest in the land until it was bought by the Glasgow merchant and banker Lewis Potter in October 1859.
+It was this man’s enterprise more than anything else that was to transform Burnbank and its neighbours – Greenfield and Udston into a thriving community which in its boom years reached some sixteen thousand people.

 Lewis potter at the time was living over at Udston House, not far from Burnbank House.
-When he bought his new property he had a tenant already living there - Sheriff Veitch, who lived there from 1837 right up to 1861.
+When he bought his new property he had a tenant already living there – Sheriff Veitch, who lived there from 1837 right up to 1861.
 The house seems to have been sold again c 1874 when Robert Lalston is registered as the owner and he rented it to Major George Hamilton who lived here until 1882.
-The last tenant to live at Burnbank House was William Clarkson who was living there in 1920, by this time the house was divided and it was agreed that demolition was to go ahead.
+The last tenant to live at Burnbank House was William Clarkson who was living there in 1920, by this time the house was divided and it was agreed that demolition was was to go ahead.
 Burnbank House was demolished in the 1930s.

-Prior to its demolition, it seems to have been used as a Hostel, I am unsure if this was official or if the house was inhabited by squatters.
+Prior to its demolition it seems to have been used as a Hostel, I am unsure if this was official or if the house was inhabited by squatters.
 By this time, the London, Midland & Scottish railway (L.M.&S) seem to have now acquired the house and surrounding land and the Hamilton Burgh are now wanting to buy the land from L.M&S, to build houses.
 The Hamilton Burgh buy the ground, extending to 2,292 acres, including Burnbank House, but excluding the Smithy at the corner of Whitehill Road & Burnbank Road, for the sum of £2,000 with certain conditions as to upkeep of fencing etc. The Hamilton Burgh later built flats on Whitehill Road, which were later known locally as Sing Sing.

-I would like to thank the staff at the Hamilton Reference Library for helping me find the information on Burnbank House, as there isn't much online that can be found on this once beautiful grand and historic building.
-Some of the notes were also written by the late William Wallace who was one of Hamilton's finest historians.
+I would like to thank the staff at the Hamilton Reference Library for helping me find the information on Burnbank House, as there isn’t much on line that can be found on this once beautiful grand and historic building.
+Some of the notes were also written by the late William Wallace who was one of Hamilton’s finest historians.